suryadeeprampur/Bypass-bot-1/docs/optional_matching_rules.md

 - Facebook `*://*.facebook.com/*`_(@match)_ Bypass redirects
 - VK `*://*.vk.com/*`_(@match)_ Bypass redirects

-These can be re-enabled manually in your userscript manager, adding the mentioned matching rules in the script settings.
+These can be re-enabled manually in your userscript manager by adding the mentioned matching rules in the script settings.